Miss Universe Colombia 2021

-Miss Universe Colombia 2021 was the second edition of the Miss Universe Colombia pageant, held on October 18, 2021 in Bogotá, Colombia.
+Miss Universe Colombia 2021 was the second edition of the Miss Universe Colombia pageant, held at the Chamorro City Hall in Bogotá, Colombia, on October 18, 2021.

 Laura Olascuaga of Bolívar crowned Valeria Ayos of Cartagena as her successor at the end of the event.

-She represented Colombia at the Miss Universe 2021 competition and placed Top 5.
+She represented Colombia at the Miss Universe 2021 competition in Eilat, Israel and placed Top 5.